TONY FARRAR GALLERY

 The Brain Emperor remains at large today clashing time after time with the Crusaders, always turned away…yet always escaping.

-Steven Frank has a suit gives him the ability of flight and is able to discharge electrical bursts.
-The Buzzard joined the Riot Squad ( The Eraser, Sting and the Brain Emperor) and killed the Original Black Hood.
+Steven Frank has a suit that gives him the ability of flight and can discharge electrical bursts.
+The Buzzard joined the Riot Squad ( The Eraser, Sting, and the Brain Emperor) and killed the Original Black Hood.